-of the Virgin, by Carlo Cignani; heavy, Canto and in no point excellent: a proper com-Cievani, panion for the large picture of Gaspard de Crayer:
+An immense picture of the Ascension Dussellof the Virgin, by Carlo Cignani; heavy and in no point excellent: a proper com-Cignani. panion for the large picture of Gaspard de Crayer.

-Susanna and the two Elders, by Doment Domenichino.
-She is sitting at 20 fountain, :the two elders:are behind a:balus. trade; her head is fine, as are those of the old imen; but it is upon the whole but a poor barren composition.
-There is as much expression in the Susanna as perhaps can be given, preserving at the same time beauty: but the colour is inclinable: to chalk, at least it appears so after looking at the warm splendid colours of Rubens: his full and rich composition makes this look coldand scanty.
-She is awkwardly placed by herself in the corner of the picture, which appears too large for the subject, the canvass not being sufficiently filled.
+Susanna and the two Elders, by DOMENIA Domenichino.
+She is sitting at a fountain, the two Elders are behind a balustrade: her head is fine, as are those of the old men; but it is upon the whole but a poor barren composition.
+There is as much expression in the Susanna as perhaps can be given, preserving at the same time beauty: but the colour is inclinable to chalk, at least it appears so after looking at the warm splendid colours of Rubens: his full and rich composition makes this look cold and scanty.
+She is awkwardly placed by herself in the corner of the picture, which appears too large for the subject, the canvas not being sufficiently filled.

-Here are many Lura Giordanos, which Luca are composed in a picture sque manner:
+Here are many Luca Giordanos, which Luca Giare composed in a picturesque manner: